id-studiolab/Digital-Interfaces/assignments/07+08-animistic-design/running-two-sequences-index.md

         leds.fill((int(position_led), 0, 0))
         leds.show()

-    # Make a call to the library and request the desired of our servo motor
+    # Make a call to the library and request the desired position of our servo motor
     position_servo, running_servo, changed_servo = vs_servo.sequence(sequence=servo_sequence, loop_max=servo_looping)

     # See if the values changed for the next move, then do so